 How to Pay

-You will need to get a payment reference number before you can pay your Inheritance Tax bill.
+You will need to get a payment reference number (external link) before you can pay your Inheritance Tax bill.

 Pay from your own bank account